dariober/ASCIIGenome/docs/commandHelp.rst

 * :code:`track_regex`: Apply to tracks matched by `track_regex`.

+*NOTES*

+* For case insensitive matching prepend :code:`(?i)` to regex pattern.
+E.g. :code:`-i (?i)ACTB` to match also Actb

+* Use *single quotes* to delimit patterns containing spaces e.g. :code:`-i 'ACTB gene'`

 Regex `-i` and `-e` are applied to the raw lines as read from source file and it is applied only to annotation tracks (GFF, BED, VCF, etc).
 For example::

     grep -i RNA -e mRNA gtf gff

 Will show the rows containing 'RNA' but will hide those containing 'mRNA', applies to tracks whose name matches 'gtf' or 'gff'.
-Use *single quotes* to delimit patterns containing spaces e.g. :code:`-i 'ACTB gene'`.
 With no arguments reset to default: :code:`grep -i .* -e ^$ .*` which means show everything, hide nothing, apply to all tracks.

 featureDisplayMode